 I’ve had experience with Odesk.
 You can definitely earn upwards of $50+ per hour once you’ve got plenty of experience under your belt and have some all-important positive reviews left by previous customers.

-So why would you pay for Real Writing Jobs when you can sign up to these services for free?
+So why would you pay for Master Writing Jobs when you can sign up to these services for free?

-There really is no reason for anyone to purchase Real Writing Jobs with the hopes to become a writer.
+There really is no reason for anyone to purchase Master Writing Jobs with the hopes to become a writer.

 Becoming a great writer just takes practice and perseverance.
 When I first started writing I was terrible.
 I still get people to proof read my work because there’s usually a handful of mistakes I miss even when I proof read myself.
 Even the professional writers who have written bestselling novels have several people go through their books before they’re published.
 Editors make a lot of money to do this job.